novafacing/sunshine-2021/README.md

 # Port

 Right now, the challenge runs on port 1400.
-If you want to change the port *only* change it in `docker-compose.yml`.
+If you want to change the port *only change the external port* in `docker-compose.yml`.